Explore The Hunter Valley with a short tour of four breweries (and one bar).

 Take the short drive north along Wine Country Drive to the Crowne Plaza Hotel Hunter Valley.
 As you enter the drive you will see the next brewery across the golf course

-The unusual setting of the Crowne Plaza Hunter Valley hotel is the home of the new Lovedale Brewery.
+The unusual setting of the Crowne Plaza Hunter Valley hotel is the home of the Sydney Brewery’s Hunter Valley outpost.

 Enter through reception and head downstairs towards the Lovedale bar.
-Situated at the rear of the hotel it serves the whole range of Lovedale beers, some using the familiar names of the old Sydney Brewery.
-The new award winning Lovedale Lager is by far the best.
+Situated at the rear of the hotel it serves the whole range of Sydney Brewery beers.
+The award winning Lovedale Lager is a great place to start on the beer range.

 Being a resort hotel and golf course, there is ample room in the bar and outside to enjoy the beers coupled with some good food from the restaurant.